The Lebanese American Commission for Democracy (LACD)

 Upon graduating from the Université du Saint Esprit-Kaslik, Lebanon, with a degree in Finance in 1984, Elie Azar moved to the United States of America where he pursued his Master’s Degree in Business Administration at the San Diego State University.
 In 1988, he moved to New York and started working as a trader at UBS, then at Bank of America Capital Markets as Vice-President, and later as the Managing Director of Foreign Exchange Options at BMO Capital Markets, specializing in Derivatives Trading.

 His successful journey in the US did not assuage his love for war-stricken Lebanon.
 Through consistent efforts to advocate for equality and peace in his native country, Azar remained connected to the unique culture and traditions of Lebanon.
-His involvement with the Lebanese American Council for Democracy is exemplified by his distinguished commitment as the President of its New Jersey-New York Chapter and commendable efforts at the national level.
+His involvement with the Lebanese American Commission for Democracy is exemplified by his distinguished commitment as the President of its New Jersey-New York Chapter and commendable efforts at the national level.
 Since his retirement in 2015 and influenced by the progressive and broadminded views of Lebanese President General Michel Aoun, he re-focused his work with the organization to find new ways to support Lebanon’s independence and economic stability, as well as promote strong bilateral relations between Lebanon and the U.S.

 He was elected President of the LACD in September of 2018.
 He currently resides in Stirling, New Jersey, with his lovely wife Eliana Nammoura and three daughters, Daniella, Nicole, and Cerine.